kiranbakale/AMI-Readme/docs/environment_provision.md

   - `storage_account_name` - The name of the storage account.
 Set in `variables.tf`.
   - `vm_admin_username` - The username of the administrator for the virtual machines.
 Set in `variables.tf`.
   - `ssh_public_key_file_path` - The file path of the public SSH key.
 Set in `variables.tf`.
+  - `external_ip_type` - [The type of Public IP](https://docs.microsoft.com/en-us/azure/virtual-network/ip-services/public-ip-addresses) that will be created for each VM.
+Can be either `Standard` (recommended) or `Basic`.
+Default is `Basic` for backwards compatability.

 Next in the file are the various machine settings, separated the same as the Reference Architectures.
 To avoid repetition we'll describe each setting once: